 New Age of Auto Insurance

 This new age of technology could mean a new age of insurance.
-New technologies, such as self-driving vehicles, will force insurance carriers out of the “stone age” to meet the needs of a modern day family.
+New technologies, such as self-driving vehicles, will force insurance carriers out of the “stone age” to meet the needs of a modern-day family.
 Insurance companies face competition with car manufacturers as more and more consumers are directly relying on the manufacturer for insurance.
 Car manufacturers benefit from directly providing insurance because consumers are not given an alternative vehicle brand option.

 The New Technologies Used in Vehicles

-Technology poses as another threat to the insurance industry.
+Technology poses another threat to the insurance industry.
 Cars today contain telematics, also known as a black box, to monitor driver behavior, speed, and breaking trends.
 This information is sent directly back to the manufacturer.
 Insurance agencies are also trying their hand at this technology, offering lower premiums to safer drivers.
 The best way for insurance companies to handle this influx of information is to form joint partnerships with car manufacturers.
 This has already been the case with Japan’s Toyota Motor and Aioi Nissay Dowa Insurance, who are developing car insurance based on the driver’s habits.

 Autonomous Cars Might Affect Insurance Policies